parthenocissus/krcdnc/content/projects/dataviz-undp-workshops.md

       caption: "UNDP School od Data, Mokrin House, 2019."
     - size: "960x507"
       caption: "UNDP School od Data, Mokrin House, 2019."
-lead: "A compact data visualization and communication syllabus for the School of Data organized by <a href='https://www.rs.undp.org/content/serbia/en/home.html' target='_blank'>United Nations Development Programme</a> in Serbia.
-Carefully tailored to participants from diverse background, the programme fosters to combine analytic skills with creative and divergent thinking."
+lead: "A compact introductory data visualization + communication workshop for the School of Data organized by the <a href='https://www.rs.undp.org/content/serbia/en/home.html' target='_blank'>United Nations Development Programme</a> in Serbia.
+Carefully tailored to participants from diverse backgrounds, the programme combines fostering analytical skills with creative and divergent thinking."

-In the 21<sup>st</sup> century Serbia film theaters are getting shut down one by one, so moving images have to be moved as in the 19<sup>th</sup> century – <a href='https://en.wikipedia.org/wiki/Precursors_of_film' target='_blank'>mechanically</a>.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus tempus eget massa a ornare.
-Ut lacinia magna non orci ornare, sed tempor ultrices.
-Maecenas id dolor nunc.
-Aenean commodo facilisis luctus.
-Vivamus vestibulum arcu eu ante porttitor malesuada.
-Vivamus sit amet ultricies lorem, eleifend vestibulum augue.
-Praesent quis nulla pulvinar, faucibus ligula eget, condimentum dolor.
-Fusce in aliquet libero.

-Pellentesque ultricies nisi et consectetur tristique.
-Suspendisse vitae massa vel dui dignissim mattis.
-Nullam dignissim accumsan ex vitae hendrerit.
-Pellentesque lacus sem, vestibulum id arcu quis, consectetur pharetra ipsum.
-Donec sem nibh, molestie vel purus a, malesuada pharetra magna.
-Maecenas eget neque congue, laoreet lectus vel, feugiat libero.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-Nulla facilisi.
-Integer fermentum porta lectus id convallis.
-Maecenas condimentum nunc turpis, nec rutrum massa dictum at. <mark>&#9632;</mark>
+<a href='https://www.rs.undp.org/content/serbia/en/home/presscenter/articles/2019/otvorene-prijave-za-jesenju-kolu-za-podatke.html' target='_blank'>The School of Data</a> is a UNDP-developed programme for participants from public administration, civil society organizations, startups, media companies, and academia.
+It provides the introduction to data-driven technologies, statistical and programming tools, legal frameworks, and visualization approaches.

+As the final part of the School of Data, my dataviz workshop focused on understanding the truthful and effective communication of large and small data sets.
+From historical cartography to modern interactive Web experiences, from <a href='/work/projects/category/data-art'>data art</a> to data journalism, we analysed what constitutes quality data-driven design.
+Special attention was devoted to explaining data-driven propaganda, ways of manipulating public via faux dataviz.

+Participants got the chance to develop their own data visualization projects using various tools, such as <a href='https://d3js.org/' target='_blank'>d3.js</a>, <a href='https://www.tableau.com/' target='_blank'>Tableau</a>, and <a href='https://rawgraphs.io/' target='_blank'>Raw Graphs</a>.
+At the end, we have created a <span class='italic-style'>data performance</span>, including a physical scatter-plot made of participant bodies. <mark>&#9632;</mark>